bmeg/protograph/README.md

 ## protograph transformations describe the construction of vertexes and edges

 In general, you specify a transformation for a given message type by describing what the output is going to look like in terms of the input map.
-This way the input messages can be of any shape or schema.
+This way you can transform messages of any shape or schema into graph elements.

 To specify the transformations, you declare what vertexes and edges are generated from a given message label.
 Each message type can generate any number of vertexes and edges: